Disease/Disorder

 Laboratory studies

 Serum creatine kinase is usually normal in CIP unless severe muscle necrosis is present.
 Elevation in plasma neurofilament, a biomarker of axonal injury, may be seen.
-Muscle biopsy is well known to distinguish between CIP and CIM; however, it is invasive and increases the risk of bleeding of ICU patients.
-(18) In emerging studies of COVID-19 patients who later developed CIP, many had significantly higher GFAp and IL-6 in the early phase of ICU care, suggesting potential for predictive biomarkers of CIP.14,19
+Muscle biopsy is well known to distinguish between CIP and CIM; however, it is invasive and increases the risk of bleeding of ICU patients.19 Specific blood-based inflammatory markers of interest have been studied but have not been found to be effective in differentiating ICU-AW due to CIP or CIN 20

 Supplemental assessment tools

-Electrodiagnostic testing, including nerve conduction studies and needle electromyography is the most helpful in definitive diagnosis, distinguishing CIP from CIM and other neuromuscular dysfunction as detailed above in the “Pathoanatomy/physiology” section.
-While EMG is the best way to diagnose CIP, the ICU environment introduces technical challenges including electrical interference, hypothermia, peripheral edema, or limited patient involvement.6 Neuroimaging may be obtained in comatose patients to rule out abnormality within the neuroaxis.
+Neuroimaging may be obtained in comatose patients to rule out abnormality within the neuroaxis.
 A standardized ultrasound algorithm, consisting of measurement and scoring of 12 nerve cross-sectional areas on a patient, can serve as a fast bedside test for the presence of neuropathy in ICU-AW.
-Nerve ultrasonography reliably detects neuropathy in ICU-AW, although cannot differentiate between sensory neuropathy and CIP.20
+Nerve ultrasonography reliably detects neuropathy in ICU-AW, although cannot differentiate between sensory neuropathy and CIP.22

 Early predictions of outcomes